Vishal-The-Nonpareil/java-guide/6.1.Questions/README.md

 ## 3. Write a Java program to input week number (1-7) and print day of week name using switch case

-## 4. What will be the value of x & y in thefollowing program:
+## 4. What will be the value of x & y in the following program:

 ```
 public class Solution4{